Planeshifter/node-concept-net/README.md

 var conceptNet = ConceptNet();
 ```

+In case that you are running an own copy of the ConceptNet server, the constructor takes the hostname of the
+server as an optional argument.
+The default option evaluates to "conceptnet5.media.mit.edu".

 We can then use the following three methods to query the ConceptNet API:

 ## Methods